system-f/fp-course/README.markdown

 #### Specific modules

-Each test module also the `test` function.
-To run tests from a single module, load it, and then run `test <tests>`.
+For convenience, each test module also exports the `test` function.
+To run tests from a single module, load it, and then run `test
+<tests>`.
 For example, in `GHCi`:

     >> :l test/Course/ListTest.hs
     >> courseTest test_List